open-telemetry/opentelemetry.io/content/en/docs/concepts/glossary.md

 A term used specifically by [`Log Records`](#log-record).
 [`Metadata`](#metadata) can be added through defined fields, including [`Attributes`](#attribute) and [`Resource`](#resource).
-Other fields may also be considered metadata, including severity and trace information.
+Other fields may also be considered `Metadata`, including severity and trace information.
 See the [field spec][field].

 ### **gRPC**